-Case Study 2: National Highways (England) Natural Flood Management Pilot
+Case Study 2: National Highways (England) Natural Flood Management Pilot highways Artkins Sherey Wersey Shere That

 This case study is an excellent example of a partnership for a multi-body collaboration approach to managing flood water.
 The two study areas comprise the Mersey and Don catchments and more information can be found at Taking a natural approach to flood management on the road network - GOV.UK (www.gov.uk).